chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 18
 {% endhighlight %}

-As you can see, the spacing doesn't matter when writing these expressions.
+As you can see, the spacing does not matter when writing these expressions.
 Typically one space is put between every number and operator so that the code is easy to read, but this is not a requirement.
-The only rule (for now) on spacing is that you can't add spacing to the begining of the line.
-We'll explain this as the class goes on.
+The only rule (for now) on spacing is that you can not add spacing to the begining of the line.
+We will explain this as the class goes on.

 ### Excercises